nmattia/nmattia.com/src/content/blog/skapa-intro.md

 ## What's next for Skapa

 It's been really fun to build and I've learned a ton.
-I didn't know how a GPU worked and hadn't used graphics APIs in years, and I'll say this: GPUs are crazy powerful (even on a smartphone and a 5 year-old MacBook Air) and graphics APIs have become fun to use (see also my other article on [How to Set WebGL Shader Colors with CSS and JavaScript](https://nmattia.com/posts/2025-01-29-shader-css-properties/)).
+I didn't understand how GPUs worked and hadn't used graphics APIs in years, and I'll say this: GPUs are crazy powerful (even on a smartphone and a 5 year-old MacBook Air) and graphics APIs have become fun to use (see also my other article on [How to Set WebGL Shader Colors with CSS and JavaScript](https://nmattia.com/posts/2025-01-29-shader-css-properties/)).
 I find that what's happening when using WebGL is much more transparent than OpenGL 15 years ago, which makes it a bit slower to get started but more rewarding & sustainable in the long run.
 Maybe I also just have more experience than 15 years ago...

 The Skapa project is not complete however and I'll probably keep working on it every now and then.
 I'm happy with the UI and the rendering, but there are a couple of things I still want to improve.